AlexJReid/blog/content/posts/monoblok-massive/index.md

 ## Try it

 Repo, code, and a more detailed README at [examples/json-massive](https://github.com/lexvicacom/monoblok/tree/main/examples/json-massive).
-Binaries for the 0.0.28 release are on the [releases page](https://github.com/lexvicacom/monoblok/releases/tag/v0.0.28).
+Binaries are on the [releases page](https://github.com/lexvicacom/monoblok/releases).
 The earlier [playground post](/posts/monoblok-demo/) is still the easiest way to get a feel for the primitives without running anything locally.